dogweather/forkful/content/en/go/strings/using-regular-expressions.md

 weight: 11
 ---

-## What & Why?

-Regular expressions (regex) in programming are used to search, match, and manipulate strings based on specific patterns.
-Programmers use them for tasks ranging from simple validation checks to complex text processing, making them indispensable for handling text in a flexible and efficient way.

 ## How to:
 In Go, the `regexp` package provides regex functionality.
 Here’s a step-by-step guide on how to use it:

 1. **Compiling a Regular Expression**